> How and When Do We Report Student Degree Data?

 - Student did not attend and/or graduate from the school

-Unable to Confirm (privacy block or hold): If a record has a FERPA privacy block on it, we require that the requestor certify the subject’s signed/dated consent before we will release the data.
+Unable to Respond (privacy block or hold): If a record has a FERPA privacy block on it, we require that the requestor certify the subject’s signed/dated consent before we will release the data.
 If a record has a financial or other hold, the requestor is advised to have the student contact the school directly to request the verification.
 You should notify the Clearinghouse whenever a hold is removed, so we can release the record in our system and enable the student’s degree and attendance to be verified.

 No Record Found: Neither the Clearinghouse nor the school found a degree or enrollment record for the subject (we never state that a subject does not have a degree).
 If the subject still claims that he or she received a degree, the requestor is then instructed to fax a copy of it to us.
 We will work with your school to determine whether or not the degree is genuine.